 Since this device came out in November 2019, it got MIUI 11 from the box.
 MIUI 11 comes with a plethora of options, including an Always-On Display which, thanks to the massive implementation of AMOLED screens, really comes in handy.

-As the Xiaomi Note 10 comes with an AMOLED screen, Always-On Display is useful, especially since there’s no notification LED.
+As the Xiaomi Note 10 comes with an AMOLED screen, the Always-On Display is useful, especially since there’s no notification LED.
 However, some users had issues with Always-On Display.
 For some, the notifications weren’t showing on the AoD while others weren’t able to use the feature at all.

 Here’s how to tackle both of these in a few simple steps: